 Are there any restrictions on who can float?

 You should not float if you are presently ill, have incontinence, kidney problems, epilepsy or have an active skin condition.
 People with severe medical conditions or are pregnant, should consult their physician before floating.
 Due to the weightless effect in the tank, pregnant women in the later stages of pregnancy have found flotation tank therapy to be one of the best available pain relief therapies available.

-Would I drown in the flotation tank if I fell asleep?
+Would I sink below the water if I fell asleep?

 Do I need to bring anything?

 Hooks by the door to hang your clothing

 An amenity basket of Q-tips, Vaseline, hair brush, comb, ear plugs, and tissues.